Tuesday, 28th August, 2018

 3. As time passes, your therapist will tailor sessions according to the progress you have made or the particular problem you are addressing.
 Keeping a behavioural diary is often recommended as a way to measure progress - and also to help you practice CBT methods in everyday life.

 4. It’s definitely worth noting that CBT is not a quick fix: it requires hard work on your part to work with your therapist and actively seek positive solutions to your problems.
 The ultimate goal of CBT sessions is to provide you with the skills needed to apply what you have learned to everyday situations, and this process takes time and patience.
-CBT techniques should also help you to manage these situations after a course of sessions is complete.
+CBT techniques should also help you to manage these situations after a course of sessions is completed.

 If you are attending CBT sessions while taking antidepressants and you feel like you want to lower your dosage, talk to both your therapist and your GP.

 The first step is to talk to your GP.
 They can help you figure out what the problems are and suggest if they think CBT is the right course of action to take.
-CBT is also be accessible via IAPT (Improving Access to Psychological Therapies) or CMHT (community mental health teams).
+CBT is also accessible via IAPT (Improving Access to Psychological Therapies) or CMHT (community mental health teams).

 CBT is available on the NHS through referral and is free of charge, although you may have to wait.
 Private therapy is also widely available, with sessions costing roughly between £40 and £100.
 If you are considering private CBT sessions, you should ask your GP to recommend the best therapists in your local area.
+Check out the NHS website for expert help and advice on CBT.

 Electronic self-help cognitive behavioural therapy options are also available.
-The NHS has approved two computer-based programmes: Fear Fighter for people with phobia or panic attacks, and Beating the Bluesfor people with mild to moderate depression.
+The NHS has approved two computer-based programmes: Fear Fighter for people with phobia or panic attacks, and Beating the Blues for people with mild to moderate depression.
 Both of these programmes provide 24-hour access to their resources and offer online courses that you can participate in from the comfort of your living room.

 Clinically reviewed by Alistair Murray MRPharmS: 21/2/18